 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Sixt ,Hertz, Europcar, National, Avis, Budget,Dollar, Thrifty, have outlets here.

 We currently have no local car rental partners in Oman.
 If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com

 Oman Self Drive Rules-

 Seem to be vary by company.
 Hertz and Sixt don’t allow any cross border driving.
 Budget allow cars to be taken to UAE for an additional charge.
 Europcar mention restrictions on driving to certain countries but don’t say which.
-Avis, are as ambiguous as usual and say nothing.
+Avis, are ambiguous and say nothing.